awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

     Explain why the project is awesome and why somebody might want to contribute to it
-- `globalIssues`: This is a list of fitting issue, corresponding with the headings of the readme.
+- `globalIssues`: This is a list of fitting issue, corresponding with the headings of the README.
     The project will be listed under each issue.
     For a full list of issues see [\<somewhere\>]().
     > TODO: Define list of global issues